masterYoda8/NamingToolPG2/README.md

 ### Flags:
--a 'addonName': addonName is appended to end of file name.
+-a addonName: addonName is appended to end of file name.
 Using the previous example and "main" as addonName the output file would be PG2-1-14_U02_3_main.txt.

 ## How to install